xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### View a profile

-Execution profile is provided with **Manual view** and **Script view** where an XML editor is available for adding variables via script.
+Execution profile is provided with **Manual view** and **Script view**.
+In the Script view, an XML editor is available for adding variables via script.
 Depending on the project needs, you can create as many profiles as you want to.

 In the **Script view**, profiles are in sync once a similar list of **Global Variables** is required for testing different environment types.
 To conduct, copy and paste the variables list from one profile to another.